cjss2000/java_sessions/src/homework/abstraction/readme_one.md

 ## 📌 Scenario

 In this exercise, you will implement an **abstract class** in Java to model an **Employee Payroll System**.
-The goal is to define a common structure for handling employee payments while allowing different types of employees to have their own salary calculation rules.
+The goal is to define a common structure for handling employee payments while allowing different types of employees to basehave their own salary calculation rules.

 ---